 Our generation enjoys unprecedented accessibility to the Word of God.
-Thanks to 21st century technology, we not only can carry a print Bible with us wherever we go, but also many, many translations and commentaries in digital formats on a single device.
-We live in an unparalleled time of privilege.
+Thanks to 21st century technology, we not only can carry a print Bible with us wherever we go, but also many, many translations in digital formats on a single device.
+There can be no doubt that we live in an unparalleled time of privilege.

 God’s Word is powerful.
 The Bible contains everything we need to cope with daily life.
 Our widespread access to the Scripture comes with accountability to grasp the depths of God’s Word.
-Make reading, meditating upon and internalizing the Word of God your priority.
+This year, why not make reading, meditating upon and internalizing the Word of God your priority?

 Obviously, Simchat Torah is not an archaic observance relegated to dusty bygone times!
 The exuberant joy that characterizes the celebration of Simchat Torah models the appropriate response to God’s Word.
 That kind of joy should be the experiential reality of Christians every day of the year.

-Rejoicing in the Law is alive and well in Jewish celebrations of Simchat torah around the world and especially in the land of God’s ancient people.
+Rejoicing in the Law is alive and well in Jewish celebrations of Shemini Atzeret around the world and especially in the land of God’s ancient people.
 The Christian community would do well to make God’s Word a joyful priority again.

 1) Simchat Torah celebration, September 26, 2013 at Yokneam City Hall, Israel.
-(Illustrative photo: רועי אדוט/[Public domain]/Wikimedia/Enhancement, MKM Portfolios)
+(Photo used for illustrative purposes) (Photo credit: רועי אדוט/[Public domain]/Wikimedia/Enhancement, MKM Portfolios)